 Building up our military worked.

-I think his greatest accomplishment will go down a strategic defense, and I've said that since 1988.
+I think his greatest accomplishment will go down as strategic defense.

 Yeah, absolutely, Sean.

-That the thing that I find so remarkably similar between Ronald Reagan and Donald Trump, they both came from outside the establishment.
+The thing that I find so remarkably similar between Ronald Reagan and Donald Trump, they both came from outside the establishment.

-I mean, one, as we all know, was a television actor and movie actor for decades before being uh elected governor of California.
+I mean, one, as we all know, was a television actor and movie actor for decades before being elected governor of California.

-They they they could not abide him.
+They could not abide him.

-The rise of fascism, the dark nights are coming, they compared him to Hitler.
+The rise of fascism, the dark nights are coming.

 I mean, some of these things, and I've gone back and looked to write about it today, are just remarkable.